tairasoul/yahd2mm/README.md

 general usability improvements (priority list preview, drag and drop on empty space to move mod to last position, etc.)

+maybe try to add support for reshade mods?
+  - could be interesting to try

 ## things missing

 checking for nexus mod updates